On the cluster admission problem for cloud computing

 \subsubsection{Computational overhead.}

-The computational overhead of the second moment policy depends on the number of future time steps it evaluates and the chosen prior distributions for the providers belief state.
-Fortunately, for example when the policy assumes Gamma priors (i.e., under the assumption that $\lambda, \mu$ and $\sigma$ are Gamma distributed), each single rule application is fast.
-Updating the estimate for the second moment policy for a single deployment, i.e. solving (\ref{second_eq}), can be done in $O(n)$ where $n$ is the number of evaluated time steps.
+The computational overhead of the second moment policy depends on the number of future time steps it evaluates and the chosen prior distributions for the provider's belief state.
+As long as well-behaved priors are used (e.g., the Gamma priors we use in our simulations), each single rule application is fast.
+For such priors, updating the estimate for the second moment policy for a single deployment can be done in $O(n)$ where $n$ is the number of evaluated time steps.
 Whenever a new deployment arrives, the estimate is updated for every active deployment.
 This leads to a worst case runtime of $O(|X| n)$ where $|X|\leq c$ is the number of active deployments.
 For multiple clusters this is fully parallelizable at the cluster level because each cluster has its own policy evaluation.
 Updating the prior of a deployment during runtime has negligible complexity ($O(1)$).
 A cloud computing center consisting of clusters of capacity $c$ with an arrival rate of $L$ new deployment requests per hour therefore has a computation overhead of at most $O(L c n)$ each hour, parallelizable into jobs of size $O(n)$.\footnote{If further ML is (optionally) employed to obtain an individual prior for arriving deployments (as discussed in Section \ref{learn}), that computation time would need to be added and depends on the algorithm in question.} This means that even relatively large look-ahead horizons $n$ can easily be implemented in practice.